-Amaam is a core asset of the Group, being a potentially long-life project with capacity for up to 6.5Mtpa of high-quality coking coal product from a combination of open pit and underground mining over an estimated 20-year life of mine.
-It involves the construction of a CHPP and associated infrastructure.
-A Preliminary Feasibility Study was released in April 2013 and subsequently the Group has completed further drilling and exploration activities, updated the resource estimate and obtained two long-term (20 year) Extraction and Exploration Licences over parts of the deposit, whilst also extending the Exploration Licence.
-The Company continues to be compliant with all relevant licence terms.
+Amaam is a potential long-life project of the Group with capacity to enable TIG to increase production up to 5Mtpa of high-quality coking coal product over an estimated 20-year life of mine.
+The Company currently holds an Exploration Licence over the Amaam deposit and two long-term (20 year) Extraction and Exploration Licences over parts of the deposit.
 Further details on the current status of the Group's licences are disclosed below in Significant Business Risks: Licenses, Permits and Titles.